affinda/affinda-python/docs/models.md

 - `organization`: The organization that this mapping belongs to.
 - `data_source`: Required.
 The mapping data source this mapping applies to.
 - `score_cutoff`: Higher values will result in more strict matching.
+- `order_by`: The field to order the results by.
+Leave blank for ordering by relevance.

 <a id="models._models.MappingCreate"></a>